Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 The [BiocInstaller][] package has several functions to help manage clean 'release' and 'devel' package repositories.
 Below are a few troubleshooting tips for common install and version mis-match problems.

 * Confirm a single writeable installation path.

-  Make sure only a single installation directory reported by `.libPaths()` can be 'written to' by an oridinary (i.e., not administrator) user.
+  Make sure only a single installation directory reported by `.libPaths()` can be 'written to' by an ordinary (i.e., not administrator) user.
 If multiple paths are reported, remove one.

 * Check the version of `BiocInstaller`: